|» Printer friendly version

 Larger substations are associated with higher EMFs.
 The nearer they are to a property, the higher the levels of magnetic fields are likely to be inside.

-Both these types of fields can be measured using a hand-held, easy-to-use meter such as the EMFields-PRO or ELF-GS3030B available to hires or purchase from EMFields.
+EMFs can be measured using a hand-held, easy-to-use meter such as the EMFields-ELF or the smaller MagneMeter available to hire or purchase from EMFields.

 There may also be underground cables leading to or away from the transformers.
 Electric and magnetic fields also come from underground cables.
 The electric fields will be zero as they are screened by earth, concrete, sand etc. The magnetic fields are very high near to the cable, higher than from overhead cables because they are closer to you.
 They fall off more rapidly than the fields from overhead wires, because the cables are closer together and cancel out each other's effects more quickly.
 You are likely to have a cable running underground at the front of your property, which can affect electromagnetic fields at the front of the house, or at the side or back, especially if you have a public footpath by the side of your property.
 This could give you high levels of electromagnetic fields in the garden.